starbeamjs/starbeam/packages/universal/tags/README.md

 Cell tags represent the most granular changes to reactive values.

+When a cell tag represents a _frozen value_, its `dependencies` method returns an empty list.
+A frozen value will not change in the future.

+When a cell tag represents a _mutable value_, its `dependencies` method returns a list containing the cell tag itself.

 In addition to the fundamental properties, they have the following additional
-properties:

-- An `isFrozen()` method.
-This method may return `true` if the value the tag represents will not change in the future.
-Once a cell tag becomes frozen, subscribers to the tag are free to unsubscribe.
-- A `freeze()` method.
-This method marks the tag as frozen (which means that `isFrozen()` will return true after this point).
-Freezing a tag does not increment its revision counter: if a consumer of the tag is up-to-date, freezing the tag does not require the consumer to handle changes to its value.
-- An `update()` method.
-This method indicates that the tag's underlying storage has changed.
-Calling this method updates the `lastUpdated` property to the current timestamp.
+property:

+- A `lastUpdated` property.
+This property is the revision of the cell tag.
+It is updated whenever the cell tag is updated.

 A cell tag's `dependencies()` are:

-- empty when the cell is frozen
+- empty when the cell tag represents a _frozen value_.
+A frozen value will not change in the future.
-- the cell itself when the cell is not frozen
+- an array containing the cell tag itself when the cell tag represents a _mutable value_.

-### Static Tags

-A static tag represents a value that can never change.
-Unlike a frozen cell tag, which represents data that may have changed in the past, a static tag represents data that has always been the same.
+A static value (i.e. a value that will never change during its entire lifetime) is modelled as a frozen cell (its dependencies will always be empty).

-There is never any reason to subscribe to a static tag, and they are never included in a tag's `dependendencies()` list.

-They primarily exist to model parameters that could either be `T` or `Reactive<T>`, where a `T` parameter is coerced into `Static<T>` with a static tag.

 ### Formula Tags

 A formula tag represents a reactive computation whose component tags can change when the value is recomputed.

-Its `lastUpdated` property is the latest revision of its current children.

 Its `dependencies()` method returns a list of the cells that its current children depend on.
 This is a recursive process that returns a flattened list of the cell tags that the formula tag transitively depends on.

-In addition to the fundamental properties, a formula tag has the following additional properties:

-- A `tdz` ("temporal dead zone") property.
-This property is true when the computation that this tag represents has not yet been evaluated.
-Subscribing to a formula tag in the `tdz` state is semantically invalid.
-Attempting to do so indicates a mistake in the implementation.
-- An `unsetTDZ()` method, which sets the `tdz` property to `false`.

-### Delegate Tags

-A delegate tag represents a reactive computation whose component tags _will not change_ over the lifetime of the tag.

-It exists to make it possible to create abstractions around underlying reactive values, but allow subscribers to those abstractions to subscribe directly to the component tags.

-Semantically, you can think of a delegate tag as a special kind of formula tag.
+When the formula tag represents an _uninitialized formula_, its `dependencies` property is `undefined` (and not a function).

+> It is possible to render an uninitialized formula.
+In this situation, the
+> renderer will receive a readiness notification.
+This may make sense under
+> certain circumstances (and is used in practice in Starbeam renderers).
+>
+> However, rendering an uninitialized formula bears some thought about what it
+> means to render an uninitialized value.

 ## Tag Composition